x56Jason/nvim/README.md

 ## 1. Prerequisite

 1. Install [NeoVim](https://neovim.io/).
 Refer to [NeoVim Installation Wiki](https://github.com/neovim/neovim/blob/master/INSTALL.md)
-2. Install [ripgrep](https://github.com/BurntSushi/ripgrep), usually distributions already have it.
+2. Install [ripgrep](https://github.com/BurntSushi/ripgrep).
+Usually distributions already have it.
 3. [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) are pretty icon fonts.
 It is better to install to have a good experience.
 4. Have access to github.com.
 Proxy may need to be configured if sitting in internal network.